grandparkla/beta/pages/alerts.markdown

 ---
-title: Alerts & Closures
+title: Alerts & closures
 permalink: /alerts/
 ---

-## Alerts & Closures
+## Alerts & closures

 Heads Up 🚧 Grand Park is prep preppin’ for summer!
 The fountain, splash pad and playground will be closed for maintenance and park improvements.
 Including a new shade structure to the playground!